gvwilson/sensibleadventures/nardica/nardica.md

 *That ain't gonna work,* Iffy thought.
-The drones overhead weren't allowed to be any smarter than seagulls, but even something that dumb could recognize the way someone walked, and the ecologist's face mask wouldn't conceal that.
+The drones overhead weren't allowed to be any smarter than seagulls, but even something that dump could recognize the way someone walked, and the ecologist's face mask wouldn't conceal that.
 If any of the drones caught a glimpse of them---